-12. Recent Accounting Pronouncements
+11. Recent Accounting Pronouncements

 In June 2017, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 87, Leases.
 This statement improves financial reporting by increasing the usefulness of governments' financial statements by requiring reporting of certain lease liabilities that currently are not reported.
 It will enhance comparability of financial statements among governments by requiring lessees and lessors to report leases under a single model.
 This Statement also will enhance the decision-usefulness of the information provided to financial statement users by requiring notes to financial statements related to the timing, significance, and purpose of a government's leasing arrangements.
-The statement is effective for periods beginning after December 15, 2019.
+The statement was originally issued to be effective for periods beginning after December 15, 2019 but in May of 2020, the Governmental Accounting Standards Board postponed the effective date of this Statement to periods beginning after June 15, 2021.
 The effect of this Statement on the Unit's financial statements is not known at this time.